minzwon/tag-based-music-retrieval/README.md

 ## Preprocessing
 ### Data split
 Our data split is already included in the [dataset](#dataset) that we provide.
+Check `reproducible_splits.tar.gz` from the link.
 The following preprocessing steps are for the researchers who want to customize their data splits.

 ```
 python -u step1_data_split.py run YOUR_DATA_PATH    TOP_N_TAGS    MINIMUM_NUMBER_OF_TAGS_IN_EACH_SPLIT